Photo: Team Bath Synchro Club at the London Aquatics Centre for the 2019 Swim England Combo Cup.

 We helped fund an Artistic Swimming Development Day on 12 Oct 2019 in Bath.
 Experienced coaches delivered high-quality training for promising young Somerset synchronised swimmers who had achieved Figures Grade 2 or above.
 View report.

 View details of START Synchro, a Swim England funded programme to increase participation in synchronised swimming.
 The programme is designed to link primary schools with local clubs / operators by offering dry land Synchro activities and signposting interested participants to a free pool taster session in order to provide a complete experience of the sport.

 Taunton Deane has previously submitted a successful proposal and received a grant to run START synchro sessions working with primary schools.

 Within Somerset ASA's 2019/20 Development budget, a funding pot of £2,500 will focus on encouraging more participation in the disciplines of Open Water, Water Polo, Synchronised Swimming and Masters.

-Team Bath Synchro Club will hold a FREE one day taster session on 8 Sep 2019 at University of Bath 2012 Legacy Pool.
-Participants must be: Age 7+, able to swim 50m completely unaided, confident in deep water.
-Please bring a hat, goggles and nose clip if you have one.
+Team Bath Synchro Club held a FREE one day taster session on 8 Sep 2019 at University of Bath 2012 Legacy Pool for swimmers aged 7+ able to swim 50m completely unaided and confident in deep water.
 View details.